agrobys/BoardProvisioningBot/README.md

 # Webex Board Provisioning Bot

->This README has not yet been fully updated from the test version.
-Please wait or contact me for assistance.

 Credits go to @schachem for his echo bot which I used as a skeleton to build the test version for this bot!
 Find it at: https://github.com/schachem/EchoBot.

 ### Why use this bot?